ActiveCampaign/postmark-wordpress/README.md

 [Can I use the Postmark for WordPress plugin with Divi contact forms?](https://postmarkapp.com/support/article/1128-can-i-use-the-postmark-for-wordpress-plugin-with-divi-contact-forms)

 ## Changelog
+### v1.15.
+0
+* Adds new Force From setting to allow preventing override of From address using headers, if desired.

 ### v1.14.0
 * Adds ability to override settings for environment specific Postmark plugin settings.